apache/geode-benchmarks/README.md

 These benchmarks are under development.

 ## Running the benchmarks
-The benchmarks require machines with passwordless ssh enabled in order to run.
-So ensure that the authentication key pair for SSH does not have a passphrase.
-If you had already previously created a key pair with a passphrase, you can create a different key pair which is of a different type than the previously created one.
-Public key needs to be in PEM format.
-Some newer OpenSSH versions default to a new format.
-Use `-m PEM` to force PEM format.
+The benchmarks require machines with passwordless ssh enabled in order to run, so ensure that the authentication key pair for SSH does not have a passphrase.
+If you have previously created a key pair with a passphrase, you can create a different key pair which is of a different type than the previously created one.
+Be sure to backup your existing key pair before creating a new one.
+The public key needs to be in PEM format, but some newer OpenSSH versions default to a new format.
+PEM format can be forced by using `-m PEM`:
 ```
 ssh-keygen -m PEM -t rsa
 ```
-While runinng a test on a single machine (i.e. localhost) add the generated key to `authorized_keys` to authorize the user.
+While runinng a test on a single machine (i.e. localhost) add the generated key to `authorized_keys` to authorize the user:
 ```
 cat <your_public_key_file> >> ~/.ssh/authorized_keys
 ```
-Test if you can ssh to localhost.
+Test if you can ssh to localhost:
 ```
 ssh localhost
 ```